cloudfoundry/bosh-azure-cpi-release/docs/advanced/managed-disks/README.md

 ### Before the Migration

-You should **NOT** migrate the deployment if any of the following conditions is true.
-You should leave `use_managed_disks` as `false` in the manifest file in this case.

-  * The region does not support managed disks.
-You can see [Azure Products by Region](https://azure.microsoft.com/en-us/regions/services/) for the availability of the Managed Disks feature.

 You need to review the following checklist to prevent predictable migration failures.

   * The default storage account is used to store stemcells uploaded by CPI.
 In CPI v20 or older, it's specified by `azure.storage_account_name` in the global configurations.
 In CPI v20+, this property is optional.
 However, in the migration scenario, please make sure the default storage account is specified by `azure.storage_account_name` in the global configurations.
 Otherwise, CPI won't find your default storage account, which causes that all the uploaded stemcells can't be re-used.

-  * The maximum number of fault domains of managed availability sets varies by region - either two or three managed disk fault domains per region.
-The [table](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability#use-managed-disks-for-vms-in-an-availability-set) shows the number per region.
-If your existing deploymeng is using 3 fault domains, you need to check whether the region supports 3 managed disk fault domains.
-Please see details [here](#with-availability-sets).
+  * As of CPI v52.0.0, the maximum number of fault domains of managed availability sets will be configured to the maximum fault domains supported by the region or the currently configured value for the availability set, whichever is lower.
+CPI versions before this will fail if the region does not support the number of fault domains currently configured on the availability set and you will first need to manually adjust the fault domain count in Azure.

   * Unmanaged snapshots cannot be migrated to managed version, and it may cause migration failure, so you need to delete all snapshots and disable snapshots in `bosh.yml` before the migration, if you enabled snapshots in the existing deployment.
 You can enable snapshots after full migration if you want.